-Video of Antonio describing the lab’s research.
+Video of Dr. Giraldez describing the lab’s research.

 Mina received her undergraduate degree from Princeton University, where she majored in Molecular Biology and minored in Quantitative and Computational Biology.
 She then received her graduate training in the Department of Biology at Massachusetts Institute of Technology, where she joined the laboratory of David Page at the Whitehead Institute to study how mouse germ cells initiate meiosis.
 Her PhD training was supported by the NSF Graduate Research Fellowship Program.
 Mina joined the Giraldez Lab in January 2019 to study zygotic genome activation in the zebrafish embryo.
 Her postdoctoral work has been supported by the Jane Coffin Childs Memorial Fund for Medical Research.